-A volunteer Mr Stephen offered his compound were I started gathering them during day when am not at school.
+A volunteer Mr Stephen offered his compound where I started gathering them during the day when am not at school.
 It continued this way until a lady Jenny Smith (then an occupational therapist at Mengo hospital) brought on board by Stephen to give us any assistance.

 Two ladies were trained in Mengo hospital and started running the school.
-Later Mr Stephen sold off his land, I ran to a church that offered us some temporary space and later got partners who helped us rent the current premises.
+Later Mr Stephen sold off his land, I ran to a church that offered us some temporary space and later got a partner who helped rent our first premises.